airzero24/Rattata/README.md

 `python server.py <C2 server address> <listening port>`

-Next, edit the implant.py file to point the lhost and lport variabels to your C2 server.
+Next, edit the implant.py file to point the lhost and lport variables to your C2 server.

 `python implant.py`